RagnarB83/ash-documentation/docs/module_benchmarking.rst

 - set: Name of benchmark test set.
 - theory: ASH Theory object
 - reuseorbs: Whether orbitals should be reused for each species in reaction.
 Only makes sense if geometries are similar (e.g. IE/EA reactions).
 Boolean True/False.
-- corrections: Corrections to be applied to the calculated reaction energies, e.g. ZPE or thermal correction etc. List of floats.
+- corrections: Corrections to be applied to the calculated reaction energies, e.g. ZPE or thermal correction etc. List of floats (same number as number of reactions).
 Can also be defined within testset.

 #########################################
 Running a test set with a chosen QMtheory